openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

 of two names overlap, then:

 -  The innermost declaration takes precedence; and
--  Access to the outer name is impossible.
+-  Access to the outer name is not possible.

-Class, interface, and enum members can only be accessed by applying the dot operator '.' to an instance; accessing them otherwise is impossible.
+Class, interface, and enum members can only be accessed by applying the dot operator '.' to an instance.
+Accessing them otherwise is not possible.

 .. index::